-The stainless steel food guide flap and pin has been a part of all the food cutters made from 1939 until now.
-If your vegetable chopper has pin holes on either side of the hopper this part will fit.
+The Stainless Steel Food Guide Flap and Pin has been a part of MOST food cutters made in America from 1939 until now.
+If your vegetable chopper has pin holes on either side of the hopper this part will most likely fit.

 Made by the M.H.
-Graham Company of Biloxi, MS, the inventor and manufacture of the Original Rotary Food Cutter a 3-leg base named the Saladmaster machine.
-The company also made a 2 piece body round base for Life Time Cookware and the West Bend Company, and a 1 piece body square base made for Renaware and Health Craft.
+Graham Company of Biloxi, MS, the inventor and manufacture of the Original Rotary Food Cutter a 3-leg base named the Saladmaster.
+The company also made a 2-piece body round base for Life Time Cookware and the West Bend Company, and a 1-piece body square base made for Renaware, Health Craft and Vita Craft.
 M.H.
 Graham also made food cutters for Aristo Craft, Camelot, Carico, Classica, Colonial, CooksBest, Cook -O-Matic, Cordon Bleu, Crown Regent, DreamWare, Ekco, Flavorite, Flavor Seal, Future Craft, Kitchen Craft, Lustre Craft, RegalWare, Royal Prestige, Royal Queen, Salad Master, Seal-O-Matic, Society, Temp-Tone, Thermal Sentinel, Townecraft, Vacumatic, Vita Craft, Vollrath, West Bend, Wonder Ware and others.

 The M.H.
-Graham Company was acquired by the Health Craft Cookware Company in 1992 and they continue to manufacture The Original Rotary Food Cutter in America.
+Graham Company (food cutter tooling and parts) was acquired by the Health Craft Cookware Company in 1992 and they continue to manufacture The Original Rotary Food Cutter to this day.

-M. H. Graham and the Rotary Food Cutter
+History of the M. H. Graham Company and the Original Rotary Food Cutter

 M. H. Graham’s greatest invention and contribution is the Rotary Food Cutter, due to the effects it would have on the cookware industry.
 In 1949 a company based in Dallas, Texas would take the rotary food cutter, re-branded as the Saladmaster, and use it to help build a worldwide sales organization.
 The M. H. Graham Company would go on to file five patents on the rotary food cutter, beginning in 1939 and filing the last revision in 1980.